PkmX/lcamera/README.md

 [A short DNG editing tutorial using RawTherapee](http://imgur.com/a/ZpEPP#0).

-### 60 FPS Recording
+### 60/120 FPS Recording
 First, see [pkmx/lcamera#4](https://github.com/PkmX/lcamera/issues/4#issuecomment-61356241) about limitations of this modification.
 This modification is only available for Nexus 5.

-To enable 60fps recording, a system library `/system/lib/libmmcamera_imx179.so` needs to be replaced with a modified version.
+To enable 60/120fps recording, the system library `/system/lib/libmmcamera_imx179.so` needs to be replaced with a modified version.
 The following is a simplified walkthrough of the process. *Note that this is a very hacky solution and I'm not responsible for any damages done to your system or device.
 Approach at your own risk and make sure you understand what you are doing.*

 1. You must have root access and [busybox](https://play.google.com/store/apps/details?id=stericson.busybox) installed on your Nexus 5.
 (The latter is not strictly required, but makes the process easier as it provides `install` and `killall`.)
-2. Download `libmmcamera_imx179_lrx21o.so` from the [release](https://github.com/PkmX/lcamera/releases) page and transfer it to the device.
+2. Download the `libmmcamera_imx179_lrx21o_60hz.so` or ``libmmcamera_imx179_lrx21o_120hz.so` from the [release](https://github.com/PkmX/lcamera/releases) page and transfer it to the device.
 (The following assumes that it is located in `/sdcard/`.)
 3. Launch a root shell.
 4. Make a backup of the original library first: `cp /system/lib/libmmcamera_imx179.so /sdcard/libmmcamera_imx179_original.so`
 5. Run `mount -o remount,rw /system` to re-mount the `/system` partition for read-write.
-6. Replace the library: `install -m644 /sdcard/libmmcamera_imx179_lrx21o_60hz.so /system/lib/libmmcamera_imx179.so`
+6. Replace the library: `install -m644 /sdcard/libmmcamera_imx179_lrx21o_60hz.so /system/lib/libmmcamera_imx179.so` (Replace `60hz` with `120hz` if you downloaded the 120fps one.)
 7. Run `mount -o remount,ro /system` to re-mount `/system` as read-only again.
 8. Restart both the camera daemon and media server: `killall mm-qcamera-daemon mediaserver`

-The camera should now be able to record at 60fps and you can choose 60fps options in the settings menu on L Camera.
+The camera should now be able to record at 60/120 fps and you can choose 60/120fps options in the settings menu on L Camera.
 All other camera apps will most likely be broken at this point.
 If you want to undo the modification, simply redo step 5~8 and copy the original library you backup-ed in step 4 instead.

 For details about the library modification and a utility to patch your own, see contents of the `libmmcamera_imx179_mod` directory.